-The situation in radar is somewhat different.
-Reason is that now we should focus on the passive target object in order to enhance its illumination and visibility against clutter.
-However, in most applications we will not have a transceiver for \gls{csi} sensing and reporting in place of the target.
-If we were now to perform end-to-end focusing of the transmit and receive antennas in \Cref{fig:multipath_geom}, we would obtain a focus at the receive antenna which, however, includes all multipath interference, that has nothing to do with the target.
-One promising solution to get rid of the not-target related clutter influence is background subtraction that removes or at least reduces the target independent clutter, including direct LOS.
-Background subtraction is easiest to use when the sensor network is static (e.g. in the case of infrastructure-only sensing) and the target is moving.
-It will become more complicated if the sensor nodes are moving and perhaps can be supported by beamforming.
-In any case, it is important that only propagation paths routed via the target are retained.
+The situation for radar is somewhat different.
+The reason is that now we should focus on the passive target object in order to enhance its illumination and visibility against clutter.
+However, in most applications, we will not have a transceiver for \gls{csi} sensing and reporting in place of the target.
+If we were now to perform end-to-end focusing of the transmit and receive antennas in \Cref{fig:multipath_geom}, we would obtain a focus at the receive antenna, which, however, includes all multipath interference, that has nothing to do with the target.
+One promising solution to get rid of the not-target-related clutter influence is background subtraction that removes or at least reduces the target-independent clutter, including direct \gls{los}.
+Background subtraction is easiest to use when the sensor network is static (e.g., in the case of infrastructure-only sensing) and the target is moving.
+It will become more complicated if the sensor nodes are moving, and perhaps can be supported by beamforming.
+In any case, only propagation paths routed via the target must be retained.
 If the end-to-end response is now precoded by time reversal, all and only the propagation paths that are routed via the target are used for the focusing at the sensor, see \Cref{fig:backgroundsubtraction}.